base-org/RIP-7755-poc/frontend/README.md

 ## Overview

-This application demonstrates a fundamental use-case empowered by the RIP-7755 protocol.
-It serves as an Ethereum bridge between the Arbitrum Sepolia and Base Sepolia networks.
-The bridge facilitates fast and permissionless transfers of ETH between these two networks, showcasing the potential of RIP-7755 in real-world applications.
+his application demonstrates a practical use-case for the RIP-7755 protocol, acting as an Ethereum bridge between the Arbitrum Sepolia and Base Sepolia networks.
+It enables fast, seamless, and permissionless transfers of ETH, highlighting the protocol's potential for real-world applications.

 ## Key Features

-- **High Speed**: The bridge implementation is exceptionally fast, achieving a latency of just 6 seconds, which is significantly quicker than most existing bridging solutions.
+- **High Speed**:  Achieves a latency of just 6 seconds, significantly faster than most existing bridging solutions.
-- **Permissionless**: The bridge operates without requiring any special permissions or trust assumptions, making it accessible to all users.
+- **Permissionless**: Operates without requiring special permissions or trust assumptions, ensuring accessibility for all users.

 ## Prerequisites

-To ensure the application functions correctly, the following prerequisites must be met:
+To ensure proper functionality, the following prerequisites must be met:

-1. **Running Backend Service**: The application in the [`services/ts-filler`](../../services/ts-filler) directory must be running.
-This service handles the backend operations necessary for the bridge to function.
+1. **Backend Service**: The backend service in the services/ts-filler directory must be running.
+This service handles critical backend operations for the bridge.
-2. **Coinbase Wallet**: It is recommended to have [Coinbase Wallet](https://www.coinbase.com/wallet) installed in your browser.
-This wallet will be used to interact with the Ethereum networks.
+2. **Wallet Setup**: Install Coinbase Wallet in your browser to interact with the Ethereum networks.
+Ensure it is connected and configured.

 ## Setup Instructions

-1. **Clone the Repository**: Clone the repository to your local machine.
+1. **Clone the Repository**: Clone the repository to your local machine using the following command:

    ```sh
    git clone <repository-url>